pr4j3sh/ai/README.md

 # ai

+> ai in your code

-This is a javascript npm package for using llm inside your code.
+This is a javascript npm package for using LLM inside your code.

 ## Installation